charlot3/pizzaOnFire/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.7

-* System dependencies
+* Rails version 5.1.4

+* Using for university program

 * Configuration